 - In smokers, the epididymal function also gets affected which can damage sperm maturation.

-- Low levels of testosterone also affect male sexual functions such as low libido and erectile dysfunction.
+- Low levels of testosterone also affect male sexual functions such as low libido and ED.

 Does Smoking Affect Male Fertility in Men with Varicocoele?

 Varicocele is abnormal engorgement of the veins in the scrotum which is a major cause for male infertility.

 - Smoking associated with varicocele has detrimental effects on sperms and alters semen quality.

 - Smoking and varicocele both affect the quality of sperms and, is found to decrease the sperm count, which affects fertilization and causes male infertility.

 - Hence it is advised to quit smoking and get the varicocele treated for improving male fertility.

 Does Quitting Smoking Help in Improving Male Fertility?

 Men who quit smoking have many health benefits and can improve fertility.